Bray boxing club shooting

 The Bray boxing club shooting happened in Bray, Ireland on 5 June 2018.
-Three men were shot, one died.
+Three men were shot, one of them being fatally injured.
 One of the survivors was Pete Taylor, father of Katie Taylor.

 Shooting

 At 6:55 am a man walked into the Bray Boxing Club just before a class started and fired a number of shots, killing Bobby Messett, injuring Pete Taylor in the arm and chest and Ian Britton in the legs.
 There were 12 people in the gym including 1 minor at the time of the shooting.
 Katie Taylor had previously trained in the club, but was no longer involved and was in the United States at the time.

 Pete Taylor and the other survivor of the shooting were taken to St. Vincent's University Hospital after being shot.

-Gardai were looking for a silver coloured Volkswagen Caddy after examining CCTV.
+Gardaí were looking for a silver coloured Volkswagen Caddy after examining CCTV.
 The van was thought to have travelled from Bray through Shankill, then abandoned on Pigeon House Road near Poolbeg Generating Station in Ringsend.